dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide/user-guide.md

 > Note:
 >
->- XCode 13.0 is used here in this guide.
+>- XCode 14.2 is used here in this guide.
->- You can download the complete Objective-C source code from [Objective-C HelloWorld Sample](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/Objective-C/HelloWorldObjC)
+>- You can download the complete Objective-C source code from [HelloWorld/DecodeWithCameraEnhancerObjc Sample](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/HelloWorld/DecodeWithCameraEnhancerObjc)
->- You can download the complete Swift source code from [Swift HelloWorld Sample](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/Swift/HelloWorldSwift)
+>- You can download the complete Swift source code from [HelloWorld/DecodeWithCameraEnhancer Sample](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/HelloWorld/DecodeWithCameraEnhancer)
 >- DCE is used for camera capture in this guide below.
-If you use the iOS AVFoundation framework for camera capture, check <a href="https://www.dynamsoft.com/barcode-reader/programming/objectivec-swift/samples/no-camera-enhancer.html" target="_blank">DecodeWithAVCaptureSession</a> on how to add barcode scanning to your app.
+If you use the iOS AVFoundation framework for camera capture, check <a href="https://www.dynamsoft.com/barcode-reader/programming/objectivec-swift/samples/no-camera-enhancer.html" target="_blank">HelloWorld/DecodeWithAVCaptureSession</a> on how to add barcode scanning to your app.

 ### Create a New Project